omshewale30/career-copilot2.0/README.md

 ### Still stuck?
 Ask ChatGPT or Claude!
 Copy the error message and ask:
-> "I'm using Jobbernaut Tailor and got this error: [paste error].
+> "I'm using Career Copilot 2.0 and got this error: [paste error].
 How do I fix it?"

 ---